jvishnu40/jvishnu40.github.io/_posts/2018-03-04-Tomcat-Ansible.md

 category:   Tutorial
 tags: 	    [tomcat, ansible, cfm]
 ---
-In this post I will discuss on setting up tomcat application server in automated way using ansible.
+In this post, I will discuss on setting up tomcat application server in automated way using ansible.
 Ansible makes it easier for us to remotely manage configuration of different servers.

 <!--more-->